 1st KNPRN Research Workshop Series:

-Title: The effects of focusing events on the hybridity of sexual health and education organizations: The dobbs decision and its aftermath.
+Title: The effects of focusing events on the hybridity of sexual health and education organizations: The Dobbs decision and its aftermath.

 Speaker: Dr. Meeyoung Lamothe, Associate Professor, University of Oklahoma